databricks/terraform-provider-databricks/docs/resources/job.md

 The following arguments are required:

 * `name` - (Optional) An optional name for the job.
 The default value is Untitled.
+* `job_clusters` - (Optional) A list of job [databricks_cluster](cluster.md) specifications that can be shared and reused by tasks of this job.
+Libraries cannot be declared in a shared job cluster.
+You must declare dependent libraries in task settings.
 * `new_cluster` - (Optional) Same set of parameters as for [databricks_cluster](cluster.md) resource.
+This is single-task (legacy) syntax
 * `existing_cluster_id` - (Optional) If existing_cluster_id, the ID of an existing [cluster](cluster.md) that will be used for all runs of this job.
 When running jobs on an existing cluster, you may need to manually restart the cluster if it stops responding.
 We strongly suggest to use `new_cluster` for greater reliability.
+This is single-task (legacy) syntax
 * `always_running` - (Optional) (Bool) Whenever the job is always running, like a Spark Streaming application, on every update restart the current active run or start it again, if nothing it is not running.
 False by default.
 Any job runs are started with `parameters` specified in `spark_jar_task` or `spark_submit_task` or `spark_python_task` or `notebook_task` blocks.
 * `library` - (Optional) (Set) An optional list of libraries to be installed on the cluster that will execute the job.
 Please consult [libraries section](cluster.md#libraries) for [databricks_cluster](cluster.md) resource.
 * `retry_on_timeout` - (Optional) (Bool) An optional policy to specify whether to retry a job when it times out.
 The default behavior is to not retry on timeout.
 * `max_retries` - (Optional) (Integer) An optional maximum number of times to retry an unsuccessful run.
-A run is considered to be unsuccessful if it completes with a FAILED result_state or INTERNAL_ERROR life_cycle_state.
+A run is considered to be unsuccessful if it completes with a FAILED or INTERNAL_ERROR lifecycle state.
 The value -1 means to retry indefinitely and the value 0 means to never retry.
 The default behavior is to never retry.
 * `timeout_seconds` - (Optional) (Integer) An optional timeout applied to each run of this job.
 The default behavior is to have no timeout.
 * `min_retry_interval_millis` - (Optional) (Integer) An optional minimal interval in milliseconds between the start of the failed run and the subsequent retry run.
 The default behavior is that unsuccessful runs are immediately retried.
 * `max_concurrent_runs` - (Optional) (Integer) An optional maximum allowed number of concurrent runs of the job.
 Defaults to *1*.
-* `email_notifications` - (Optional) (List) An optional set of email addresses notified when runs of this job begin and complete and when this job is deleted.
+* `email_notifications` - (Optional) (List) An optional set of email addresses notified when runs of this job begins, completes and fails.
 The default behavior is to not send any emails.
+This field is a block and is documented below.
+* `webhook_notifications` - (Optional) (List) An optional set of system destinations (for example, webhook destinations or Slack) to be notified when runs of this job begins, completes and fails.
+The default behavior is to not send any notifications.
 This field is a block and is documented below.
 * `schedule` - (Optional) (List) An optional periodic schedule for this job.
 The default behavior is that the job runs when triggered by clicking Run Now in the Jobs UI or sending an API request to runNow.
 This field is a block and is documented below.
 * `tags` - (Optional) (Map) An optional map of the tags associated with the job.
 Specified tags will be used as cluster tags for job clusters.